Frustrated With Email? Us too!

 Here are five pain points of using email in the workplace.

 Email has taken over our working lives.
 According to McKinsey Global Institute, an average employee spends 13 hours a week reading and responding to email, which is equal to 650 hours a year spent on valueless work.
-But why is email such a burden for businesses?
+But how else is email such a burden for businesses?
 To explain, here are five pain points of using email in the workplace day-to-day.

 Sending files to the wrong recipient/receiving the wrong file